How Can Digital Signage be Used?

 While broadcast TV is still one of the most popular medium for consumers, its business counterpart called closed circuit TV has mostly been replaced by digital signage.
 You can recreate closed circuit TV’s functionality in digital signage and achieve even more, all at a cost everyone can afford.

 Closed circuit TV and private TV networks are relics from the past.
 They required large capital investments in specialized broadcast equipment, professional cameras and complex studios setups.
 All of this has been replaced by high-quality IP video cameras and business-class computers.
 Now, corporate content producers have access to new tools that let them achieve professional results without having to spend tons of cash.

-Digital signage dominates the corporate communication market because it’s inexpensive, it’s quick to set-up, and it outperforms old style cable TV.
+Digital signage dominates the corporate communications market because it’s inexpensive, it’s quick to set-up, and it outperforms old style cable TV.

 Corporations have been spending a lot to modernize.
 The first wave brought the internet into the office and web technologies took over many traditional communication functions.
 Email and intranets came first, followed by social media.
 For a while, all this content was confined to an employee’s workstation.
 As time went on, smartphones and tablets emerged as a new conduit for corporate communication material.
 However, connecting to the company’s internal channels isn’t always possible.
 Not everyone has a company smartphone and tablets are still not used everywhere.
 That’s where digital signage displays can help.
 Displays can be programmed to show social media content, KPIs and other business data in a visual format, plus a host of useful employee information.
 Think of production data, employee schedules and recognition, and even training videos.

 Digital signage’s versatility means you can deploy screens that face customers and employees, and still control the type of content each audience will see.